-Accommodations range from bunk-bedded cabins (one upper, one lower) and standard inside and outside twins to outside Premier cabins (larger than standard, with an extra sofa bed, table and chair); outside Deluxe cabins (slightly larger than Premiers); outside balcony cabins (with a fridge and computer socket) and Club or -- at the top of the range, Island Suites, that have a separate lounge and bar area.
+Accommodation options range from bunk-bedded cabins (one upper, one lower) and standard inside and outside twins to outside Premier cabins (larger than standard, with an extra sofa bed, table and chair), outside Deluxe cabins (slightly larger than Premiers with the same amenities), outside balcony cabins (with a fridge and computer socket), Club or, at the top of the range, Island Suites, that have a separate lounge and bar area.
 Standard cabins measure 107 to 129 square feet, Premier cabins are 161 to 182 square feet, Deluxe cabins are 182 to 204 square feet and all suites measure 322 square feet.

-All suites have a separate seating area with bar and fridge; Island suites also come equipped with marble Jacuzzi baths, dining areas and entertainment centre.
+All suites have a separate seating area with bar and fridge, Island suites also come equipped with marble whirlpool baths, dining areas and entertainment centre.
 There is no Wi-Fi in the cabins.